 This way phonics not only will help your child learn to read.
 It will also help in achieving speech clarity.

-Research has shown that phonics method is more effective than other methods.
+Research has shown that the phonics method is more effective than other methods.
 Children learn better through this program and their comprehension is better.

 While working on phonics, you can play fun games with your children: